fabianmartins/alienattack.workshop/README.md

 ##### [Solution guidance]
 1. Go to your AWS Console, and visit the page of Kinesis (don't confuse it with Kinesis Video).
-2. On the service page you are expected to see the Kinesis Streams on the left, and a missing Kinesis Firehose for the application.
+2. On the service page you are expected to see the Kinesis Streams on the left, and on the right hand side a Kinesis Firehose section where there is nothing for your application.
 Let's create it.
 3. Under the section *'Kinesis Firehose Delivery Streams*', or by clicking on *'Data Firehose*' at the left hand side, click on the button **Create Delivery Stream**.
 4. On the section *New delivery stream*, configure the fields as follows:
    * **Delivery stream name**: `<envName>Firehose`.